prebid/Prebid.js/_posts/2017-09-11-announcing-prebid-org.md

-answer a few questions about why [Prebid.org](http://prebid.org/overview/what-is-prebid-org.html) is being launched as an independent entity and what it means for publishers.
+answer a few questions about why [Prebid.org](http://prebid.org/overview/what-is-prebid-org.html) is being launched as an independent entity and what it means for publishers and vendors.
 Michael is a Product Line Manager at [AppNexus](https://www.appnexus.com) and Chairman of [Prebid.org](http://prebid.org/overview/what-is-prebid-org.html).